jsrozner/decrypt/README.md

 ## Requirements

-This will enable you to download and replicate the datasplits, but I have not yet added the requirements to replicate the rest of the paper (baselines and experiments sections).
+This will enable you to download and replicate the datasplits, but it has not been updated to include all requirements to run the (baselines and experiments notebooks).
-For now you'll just need to try to run and pip install a few packages as you go.
-(todo)
 ```setup
 pip install -r requirements.txt
 ```